JERUNDA/project_online_retail/README.md

 - Modify the scripts if necessary to connect to your PostgreSQL instance.
 - Explore the provided SQL queries for additional insights.
 - Visualize customer segments and behaviors to support marketing and business decisions.

-## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License
-Specify your license here (e.g., MIT, GPL, etc.).